 .htaccess files.
 The

-AllowOverride controls section (line 266 in my case) of the configuration file allows us to enable the use of .htaccess files.
+AllowOverride controls section of the configuration file allows us to enable the use of .htaccess files.
 Edit the value of

 All.
 We are done here!

 Do you remember vhost (Virtual Host) that we enabled second ago?
 We have to configure that in a way that our

 ~/Sites/wp.localhost.
 We need to add a custom configuration to its configuration file that is located under

 /etc/apache2/extra/httpd-vhosts.conf.
 Open this file via the text editor of your choice.

 sudo nano /etc/apache2/extra/httpd-vhosts.conf

 This file comes with some example configuration that we don’t need.
 Feel free to comment it out or delete it.
 Add a configuration blocks that look like this (make sure that you have amended the paths accordingly to your username and domain):